Updated: Dec 6, 2022

 Paralysis or other loss of control due to spinal cord injuries

 Broken bones or injuries to other areas of the musculoskeletal system are examples of orthopedic injuries.

 Deep wounds (lacerations) and fractures (contusions), as well as organ damage

 Concussions and more serious traumatic brain injury (TBI) or coma (or other head injuries)

-Eye injuries and vision loss may occur as a result of dental or facial injuries.
+Eye injuries and vision loss may result from dental or facial injuries.

-Though drivers are often to blame for pedestrian injuries, they are less likely to be injured as a result of colliding with a pedestrian.
+Though drivers are often to blame for pedestrian injuries, they are less likely to be injured due to colliding with a pedestrian.

 Unfortunately, the innocent pedestrian is the one who suffers the most severe injury in these circumstances.
 Almost always, there are scratches, scrapes, and bruises.
 Broken bones, concussions, internal bleeding, and even death are all possible outcomes.